-Based on such ingredients, the authors of [22] have attempted to discuss a classical physics model for dissipationless energy transfer across a MT, by conjecturing ferroelectric properties for MTs at room temperatures, and thus describing the essential dynamics by means of a lattice ferroelectric-ferrodistortive one-spatial dimensional chain model [27].
+for MTs at room temperatures, and thus describing the essential dynamics by means of a lattice ferroelectric-ferrodistortive one-spatial dimensional chain model [27].

-In the approach of [22], as mentioned previously, the relevant degree of freedom was the displacement vector $\vec{u}$ arising from the projections of the electric dipole moments of the $\alpha$ - and $\beta$ - tubulin conformations onto the protofilament axis.
+In the approach of [22], as mentioned previously, the relevant degree of freedom was the displacement vector \vec{u} arising from the projections of the electric dipole moments of the α - and β - tubulin conformations onto the protofilament axis.
 As a result of the inter and intra-chain interactions, this vector may well be approximated by a continuously interpolating variable, at a position x along a MT protofilament, which at time t has a value

-$$u(x,t) \tag{4}$$
+$$u(x,t). \tag{4}$$